JetBrains/Qodana/topics/teamcity.md

 - You use TeamCity as a build server for your project.
 If not, learn how to do it in [TeamCity documentation](https://www.jetbrains.com/help/teamcity/teamcity-documentation.html).
 - Your project language is included in the list of fully [supported technologies](https://www.jetbrains.com/help/qodana/linters.html).
-- Docker on the agent machine is accessible under a non-root user.
+- Docker must be installed on the agent machine, and the user running the agent must have access to it.

 <note>Currently, running Qodana on Windows-based build agents of TeamCity is not supported.</note>